Are you looking for the ultimate 5 days in London itinerary?

 Top Experiences and Tours In London:

-- The London Eye: Entry Ticket (Save time and book in advance!)
+- The London Eye Entry Ticket (Save time and book in advance!)

 - Harry Potter Warner Bros Studio Tour (Skip the line.)